 The runes are an ancient alphabet used in Germanic countries.
-Today, they are used in magic and divination by many Pagans and Wiccans.
+Today, they are used in magic and divination by many Pagans.
 Although their meanings can sometimes be a bit obscure, most people who work with runes find that the best way to incorporate them into divination is to ask a specific question based upon your current situation.
 Although you don't have to be of Norse ancestry to use the runes, you'll have a far better understanding of the symbols and their meanings if you have some knowledge of the mythology and history of the Germanic peoples; this way you can interpret the runes in the context in which they were meant to be read.

 The Elder Futhark, which is the old Germanic runic alphabet, contains two dozen symbols.
 The first six spell out the word "Futhark," from which this alphabet derives its name.
 As the Norse people spread out around Europe, many of the runes changed in form and meaning, which led to new alphabet forms.
 For instance, the Anglo-Saxon Futhorc contains 33 runes.
 There are other variants out there as well, including Turkish and Hungarian runes, the Scandinavian Futhark, and the Etruscan alphabet.

 Much like reading the Tarot, runic divination is not "telling the future."
 Instead, rune casting should be seen as a tool for guidance, working with the subconscious and focusing on the questions that might be underlying in your mind.
 Some people believe that the selections made within the runes drawn are not really random at all, but choices made by your subconscious mind.
 Others believe that they are answers provided by the divine to confirm what we already know in our hearts.

 For explanations of each of the runes, be sure to read here: Norse Runes Meanings.